Cyanuric acid: Properties

 Cyanuric acid is noted for its strong interaction with melamine, forming insoluble melamine cyanurate.
 This interaction locks the cyanuric acid into the tri-keto tautomer.
+Melamine cyanurate is cited as an example of supramolecular chemistry.

 Synthesis

 Cyanuric acid (CYA) was first synthesized by Friedrich Wöhler in 1829 by the thermal decomposition of urea and uric acid.
 The current industrial route to CYA entails the thermal decomposition of urea, with release of ammonia.
 The conversion commences at approximately 175 °C: